ongres/stackgres/doc/content/en/03-tutorial/02-stackgres-installation/_index.md

 ```bash
 $ kubectl port-forward "$POD_NAME" 8443:9443 --namespace stackgres
 ```
 Once you open the Web Console in the browser, you will need to accept to continue to the page.
 StackGres Web Console uses by default a self-signed certificate, which is generated during the installation.
 You can customize it during the installation, or install the Web Console only via HTTP and expose it via an _Ingress_ controller.
 But for now, proceed.
 The default administrator's username is `admin`, and the password is generated automatically but can be obtained via the following command:

 ```bash
 $ kubectl get secret -n stackgres stackgres-restapi --template '{{ printf "%s\n" (.data.clearPassword | base64decode) }}'
 ```

-You should see something like the following screenshot (where Dark Mode was activated!):
+You should see something like the following screenshot (where Dark Mode was dectivated!):

 ![StackGres Web Console](web-console-1.png)